Takuya-U-Sato/Prediction_of_Cross-Fitness/README.md

 ## Evo_lowdim_.cpp

-A program for evolutionary simulation to introduce low-dimensional structure into gene regulatory networks.
+A program for evolutionary simulation to introduce low-dimensional structure into gene regulatory networks (using in the Sec.III in the paper).

 (ex.)
 The case with $\tilde{P}=1,\alpha=0.45$ and random_seed_genotype : 0.
 ```bash